-If $\mathbb{D}$ is a double category we extract its vertical 2-category $\mathbb{D}_v$ by taking cells whose top and button horizontal morphisms are identities.
+If $\mathbb{D}$ is a double category we extract its vertical 2-category $\mathbb{D}_v$ by taking cells whose top and bottom horizontal morphisms are identities.
 In a simplicial context the role of identities is played by degeneracies.
-If $\mathbb{E}$ is a simplicial category, when we consider only cells in which the top an buttom are totally degenerate we are left with a simplicially enriched category $\mathbb{E}_v$.
+If $\mathbb{E}$ is a simplicial category, when we consider only cells in which the top and bottom are totally degenerate we are left with a simplicially enriched category $\mathbb{E}_v$.